Ameba-AIoT/ameba-arduino-doc/source/FAQ/RTSP_streaming_calibrations.rst

 - Check for background traffic – other devices might be saturating the 2.4 GHz band.

-- Using multi-task structure for applicaiton - Wi-Fi and streaming by 2 tasks.
+- Using multi-task structure for application - Wi-Fi and streaming by 2 tasks.

 - Increase the queue length - using "Video::setQLen(int ch, int len)".